 Size: 9.7 x 7 x 0.24 inches

 Weight: 1 pound

-The $599 Apple iPad Air (2020) sees Apple finding a new pricing tier between the $329 10.2-inch iPad (2020) and the $799 iPad Pro (2020), creating a mid-range iPad option for those who want Pro-level perks without paying for it.
+The $599 Apple iPad Air (2020) created a new pricing tier between the $329 10.2-inch iPad (2020) and the $799 iPad Pro (2020).
+Here, you've got a mid-range iPad option for those who want Pro-level perks without paying up to a grand with the Magic Keyboard.
 But is it great enough to spend almost twice as much as you would on the normal iPad?
 I'd say so, as it's my new favorite iPad.

 Not only does the 10.9-inch iPad Air 4 impress with its flat-edge design (which has the cool color options of the iPhone 12 in the shell of the 11-inch iPad Pro), but its Apple Pencil (2nd Gen) and Magic Keyboard support mean it's more capable of replacing your laptop (provided you spend more for those accessories).
 It's also got speedy A14 Bionic performance and USB-C charging, two upgrades I wish the normal iPad could get.

 - The best tablets for everyone

 - iPad Air 4 vs Galaxy Tab S7: Which tablet is best for you?

 - Plus: Apple 4/20 Event live blog: New iPads, iMac, AirTags and all the biggest news